 Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
 Were no obvious changes made to access or entry possibilities?
-Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.3.2 "Operating indicators on the MLC 510 receiver").
-Interrupt an active beam or the protective field (see figure) with a suitable, opaque test object: Checking the protective field function with test rod (only for safety light curtains with a resolution of 14 40 mm).
-For light curtains with different resolution ranges, this check is to be performed separately for each resolution range.
-Does the OSSD LED on the receiver illuminate constantly red while the protective field is interrupted?
+Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.3.2 "Operating indicators on the MLC 510/A receiver").
+Interrupt an active beam or the protective field (see figure) with a suitable, opaque test object: Checking the protective field function with test rod (only for safety light curtains with a resolution of 14 40 mm) Does the state LED on the receiver illuminate constantly red while the protective field is interrupted?

-When possible, test during running operation: No Protective device with approach function: during machine operation, the protective field is interrupted with the test object - are the obviously dangerous machine parts stopped without noticeable delay?
+When possible, test during running operation: Yes No Protective device with approach function: during machine operation, the protective field is interrupted with the test object - are the obviously dangerous machine parts stopped without noticeable delay?
 Protective device with presence detection: the protective field is interrupted with the test object - does this prevent operation of the obviously dangerous machine parts?